 Poor fuel economy

-A damaged exhaust can cause an exhaust leak, which can cause your engine to run with hotter temperatures.
+A damaged exhaust can cause an exhaust leak, which can cause your engine to run at hotter temperatures.
 An uncooled engine won’t perform as efficiently as it was designed to be, resulting in reduced fuel efficiency.

 Our store has thousands of OE replacement exhaust systems in its catalog.
 These include different types and configurations from reputable brands that offer high-quality parts.
 OE replacement exhaust systems on the website cost from $45 to $4,200, and are sold as an assembly, as part of a kit, or in sets of two.
 Browse more efficiently by indicating your vehicle’s year, make, and model on the filter tab.